tcemmene/latextpl/README.md

 - Start with catchy intro to catch the attention of the audience (maybe short demonstration or audio/video about possible impact of positive outcome of the presenting subject).
 - Note 2-3 bullet points next to each figure.
 - Always mention source of images in slides.
 Use shortener for long URLs: [bitly](https://bitly.com).
-- Maximum 16-17 slides with main content for 20min presentation time.
+- Maximum of 16-17 slides with main content for 20min presentation time.
 Do not undershoot 1min per slide.
 - Less is more.

 ## More